FozgDotNet/fozg.net/README.md

 ```
 ### `npm start`
 Runs the app in development mode.
-Open http://localhost:3000 to view it in the browser.
+Open `index.html` to view it in the browser.

 ### `npm build`
-... updating
+...working on